Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Problem statement

-In this paper, we only consider the situation where a complex is compatible with the $\Dim$-th levelsets of its PL function.
-We regard this assumption reasonable because in the discrete optimization, the quality of computed output depends on the triangulation of underlying space.
-When the assumption is violated, it becomes impossible to depict certain changes of homological features on the discrete domain.
-Note that a complex can be refined to become compatible if it is not already.
+In this paper, we always work on a complex that is compatible with the $\Dim$-th levelsets of its PL function.
+We consider this assumption reasonable because when the assumption is violated, it becomes impossible to depict certain changes of homological features on the discrete domain.
+Notice that a complex can be refined to become compatible if it is not already so.
+In practice, one may also choose to ignore some ``less significant'' critical values so that the complex becomes compatible with the remaining critical values; see \Cref{sec:exp} for details in our experiments.